-Todays challenge was to find and photograph the locations of the old gates of London.
-These date back to Roman times when a wall encircled the city, the gates lasted until 1760 when most of them were destroyed in order to facilitate a road widening scheme (I know right?)
+Today’s challenge was to find and photograph the locations of the old gates of London.
+These date back to Roman times when a wall encircled the city.
+The gates lasted until 1760 when most of them were destroyed in order to facilitate a road widening scheme.

 Some of the gates had a pretty gruesome reputation.
 As the entrance to the city they would often place the heads of traitors and limbs of various other people.
 They were key to the operation of the city controlling trade, access and sometimes used to collect taxes.
-They were also often used as prisons with Newgate becoming one of the most notorious.
+They were also often used as prisons.
+Newgate would become one of the most notorious.

 The city wall extended from Tower Hill in the east to Blackfriars in the west and contained seven main gates in addition to a number of ‘posterns’ which were basically access routes for pedestrians.

-Aldersgate – leading towards St. Bartholomews Abbey, Smithfield Market and London Charterhouse.
-Aldersgate is thought to have replaced a previous gate to the west of the city.
+- Aldersgate – leading towards St. Bartholomews Abbey, Smithfield Market and London Charterhouse.
+Aldersgate was thought to have replaced a previous gate to the west of the city.

 The wooden structure represents the location of the Aldgate.
-It's approximate location was on the corner of Aldgate and Dukes Place.
+Its approximate location was on the corner of Aldgate and Dukes Place.
 Geoffrey Chaucer once lived in rooms above the Aldgate.
-The gate led to the important Roman town if Colchester.
+The gate led to the important Roman town of Colchester

-Now the grounds of the church of St Botolph without Bishopsgate the approximate location is on the road now known as Bishopsgate opposite the junction to Camomile Street.
+The grounds of the church of St Botolph without Bishopsgate are near the approximate location of the old gate.
+It is on the road now known as Bishopsgate opposite the junction to Camomile Street.
 It led to open space then known as the ‘Spitalfields’ and then on to Cambridge.

 Rather bland looking now the Moorgate was not one of the main Roman gates and was probably a postern.
 It was widened in 1415 and led to a marshy area known as the Moorfields.
 It can be found on the junction of London Wall and Moorgate

 One of the best places to see sections of the old city wall is at the Barbican.
-Cripplegate was located approximately at the junction of Wood Street and St Alphage Gardens.
-Sections of the wall can be seen nearby by the church of St. Giles Cripplegate and in St. Alphage Gardens.
+Cripplegate was located approximately at the junction of Wood Street and St. Alphege Gardens.
+Sections of the wall can be seen nearby by the church of St. Giles Cripplegate and in St. Alphege Gardens.

 This was built probably to replace the old west gate in the old Roman fort in the 4th century.
 It sits on Aldersgate close to the Museum of London and a plaque noting its location is close to the Lord Raglan pub.
 Sections of the Roman fort of London can be seen on Noble Street nearby.
 It led to the key market of Smithfield and the important St Bartholomews Abbey.